-Objective 2: Culture & Identity - Nurture Education and Cultural Vibrancy
+Objective 2: Culture & Identity - Sustain and Celebrate the Arts and Education

 - 7. Celebrate our rich, eclectic blend of arts, culture, and local businesses - 8.
 Offer a wide variety of excellent educational opportunities for our residents at every stage of life